dacarlin/bagel-protocol/README.md

 The characterization of point mutants of β-glucosidase B from *P. polymxa* ("Bagel") is an ongoing project in the Siegel group.
 This repository contains all the laboratory protocols for the production and assay of mutants of this enzyme.

 + In our group, we use an automated Kunkel mutagenesis procedure that runs on [Transcriptic's workcell](https://www.transcriptic.com/).
-[This document](https://docs.google.com/a/ucdavis.edu/folderview?usp=sharing&id=0B3zIXvOOrmpqcEM5WWRadThsVUE) contains the Siegel group protocol for a manual Kunkel mutagenesis procedure.
+Single-stranded DNA for this protocol is available for free from our lab, please email us.
+If you would like to perform this procedure by hand, you can follow [the Siegel group protocol for a manual Kunkel mutagenesis procedure](https://docs.google.com/a/ucdavis.edu/folderview?usp=sharing&id=0B3zIXvOOrmpqcEM5WWRadThsVUE).

+The following protocols are used in our lab:

 + `production.md` contains the instructions for production of protein beginning from purified plasmid
-+ `kinetics.md` contains instructions for an assay to determine Michaelis-Menten parameters in a convenient plate assay
++ `kinetics.md` contains instructions for determining Michaelis-Menten parameters from a convenient plate assay
 + `thermostability.md` contains instructions for an assay to determine an enzyme's thermal denaturation temperature
 + `recipes.md` contains recipes for stock solutions used in the above three protocols